RimantasGalvonas/Arma-3-AI-vs-AI-Battle-Scenario-Template/README.md

 # Semi-Randomized Arma 3 Mission Template
-This is a customizeable single player (for now) mission template to be used in the Eden editor.
+This is a customizeable mission template to be used in the Eden editor.

 #### Features
 - It allows you to spawn units and camps in randomized position and makes the units roam the mission area looking for enemies.